lab-belyash/.github/profile/README.md

 ### 🌟 Interesting fact

-Our main resource [labbel.ru](labbel.ru) has unique functionality that has no competitors 🤩
+Our main resource [labbel.ru](labbel.ru) has unique functionality that has no competitors. 🤩

 </details>